 - A kitchen knife made from harder steel is able to better maintain its sharp edge.

-- If the steel blade is too hard, it will become brittle and more likely to break during use.
+- Knives that are too "hard" are prone to being brittle and are more likely to break during use.

-- Knives with RC scores over 65 tend to be more susceptible to damage.
+- Knives with RC scores over 65 tend to be more susceptible to damage and are less durable than their softer counterparts.

 - Blades made with harder steel will take longer and more effort to sharpen.